 - 4. Place submerged cap on (Figure 1: PA ER1) bottom sediments contaminated with elevated levels of mercury within Lavaca Bay southwest of Dredge Island with 0.4 mcy of new work stiff clay material, creating oyster reefs on the mounded caps; - 5.
 Cap in situ bottom sediments contaminated with elevated levels of mercury located in shallow waters along SH 35 and then create an upland site (Figure 1: PA ER2) with 2.1 mcy of new work material; - 6.
-Cap in situ bottom sediments contaminated with elevated levels of mercury located on the northern edge of Dredge Island and then create a transitional marsh and upland site (Figure 1: PA ER3) with 2.3 mcy of new work material; - 7.
-Protect the eroding shoreline at Sand Point by constructing armored earthen levees and in-bay marshes (Figure 1: PA G) with 4.7 mcy of new work material; - 8.
+Cap in situ bottom sediments contaminated with elevated levels of mercury located on the northern edge of Dredge Island and then create a transitional marsh and upland site (Figure 1: PA ER3) with 2.3 mcy of new work material; - 8.
 Create a multi-use habitat site (Figure 1: PA H4) located north of Port O'Conner along the Matagorda Ship Channel to include marshes, submerged aquatic platforms, and bird island with 10.0 mcy of new work material; and - 9.
 Place 8.8 mcy of new work soft clay material from the In-Bay Channel and 3.2 mcy of new work mixed material from the Entrance Channel at a proposed Ocean Dredged Material Disposal Site (ODMDS; Figure 1: PA O5) located approximately 3 miles offshore from the Matagorda Peninsula and 1,000 ft south of the Entrance Channel centerline.